wintercms/docs/plugin-registration.md

 <a name="navigation-menus"></a>
 ## Navigation menus

-Plugins can extend the back-end navigation menus by overriding the `registerNavigation` method of the [Plugin registration class](#registration-file).
-This section shows you how to add menu items to the back-end navigation area.
+Plugins can extend the backend navigation menus by overriding the `registerNavigation` method of the [Plugin registration class](#registration-file).
+This section shows you how to add menu items to the backend navigation area.
 An example of registering a top-level navigation menu item with two sub-menu items:

 ```php
 public function registerNavigation()